- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Treating Refeeding Syndrome

 Anyone with anorexia can develop refeeding syndrome during recovery.
-But in the early stages of treatment, doctors typically control a lot of the refeeding process, and can take quick action if symptoms appear.
+However, in the early stages of treatment, doctors typically control most of the refeeding process and can take quick action if symptoms appear.

-Reducing caloric intake while introducing electrolytes is generally considered the best way to address, or even prevent, refeeding syndrome.
-This can be done through a number of methods, including: [4]
+Reducing caloric intake while introducing electrolytes is generally considered the best way to address or prevent refeeding syndrome.
+This can be done through a number of methods, including:4

-• Electrolyte replacement: Before receiving any food, a patient is given nutrient-dense solutions to help their bodies adjust to the coming changes.
+- Electrolyte replacement: Before receiving any food, patients are given nutrient-dense solutions to help their bodies adjust to the changes.
 This step can last for up to three days.

-• Conservative early feeding: Patients start out on as little as 10 kcal/kg/day, to ensure a healthy transition.
+- Conservative early feeding: Patients start on as little as 10 kcal/kg/day to ensure a healthy transition.

-In very early stages of recovery, some people experiencing anorexia need to get their meals via a nasogastric tube.
+In the very early stages of recovery, some people experiencing anorexia need to get their meals via a nasogastric tube.
 In these cases, doctors can adjust the flow of nutrients as needed.
-And magnesium and other critical electrolytes can also be administered via IV drip.
+Magnesium and other critical electrolytes can also be administered via IV drip.

-These interventions can not only help people feel better, but, in some situations, actually help to save their life.
+These interventions can help people feel better and, in some situations, help to save their lives.

 How Quickly Should Patients Start Eating Again?